DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-assessment-report.md

 ### To challenge the report

-Email the service assessment team at serviceassessment.plus@education.gov.uk to arrange next steps.
+Email the service assessment plus team at serviceassessment.plus@education.gov.uk to arrange next steps.

 They'll set up a meeting for the team with the panel to talk through the report.
 You'll need to agree any changes to the report with the panel before you accept the outcome.